top of page

 Learn by doing

-By offering students an opportunity become fully immersed in their education, CFHR captures the potential in experiential learning and community building.
+By offering students an opportunity become fully immersed in their education, CFH captures the potential in experiential learning and community building.
 Through our programs, we empower students to engage in their own education and join our local community to build common ground.
 We give our community members a chance to be part of a big idea, and they respond with commitment, coming back year after year to build themselves into the China Folk House.

-What do students say about Camp Wholesome?
+What do students say about Camp at CFH?

 Check out our past sessions!